gillins/ctypesqhull/README.md

 Then call the `ctypes` function like this:

 ```
+numpoints, dim = data.shape
 area = func(indata.ctypes.data, numpoints, dim)
 ```

-It is essential that the numpy array is contiguous (ie no strides) and in C axis order.
+It is essential that the numpy array is contiguous (ie no strides), in C axis order and `dtype` must be `float` or `numpy.float64`'

 Note that this will work inside Numba `@jit`ed functions as long as the `func` is a global variable in your script.